faranbutt/GraphFMD/README.md

 # 🪙 GraphFMD: Graph based Financial Misconduct Detection

-**GraphFMD** is a temporal graph learning benchmark for financial misconduct detection in the Bitcoin transaction network.
+**GraphFMD** is a temporal graph learning benchmark for financial misconduct detection in the Bitcoin transaction network
 Participants must classify transactions as illicit (fraudulent) or licit (legitimate).

 This repository is designed for **Human vs. LLM** task.